-This award was established by the Trustees of The Rotary Foundation to recognize Rotarians' outstanding contributions to the polio eradication campaign and thereby to encourage efforts in the final push to eradicate the disease.
-In geographic areas coinciding with World Health Organization regions, up to 10 service awards per region are given annually, recognizing outstanding service in polio eradication.
-International awards, for broad service to the cause, are also made annually, to a maximum of 10 individuals.
+This annual award recognizes the outstanding contributions of Rotary members to the polio eradication campaign and encourages efforts in the final push to eradicate the disease.
+In geographic areas coinciding with World Health Organization regions, up to 10 service awards are given per region, recognizing outstanding service in polio eradication.
+Up to 10 international awards are given for broad service to the cause.

-THE ROTARY FOUNDATION GLOBAL ALUMNI SERVICE TO HUMANITY AWARD
+ROTARY GLOBAL ALUMNI SERVICE TO HUMANITY AWARD